jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 really well suited to building these things.
 And if you build these things, it is going to give you the inroads into your organizations.

 Oh, can I build this new thing in Clojure?
 I do not know.
-Well, I built this service.
+I built this service.
 Do you want to use it?
-Oh, well, yeah.
+Oh, yeah.
 What does it do?
 It does this.
 Oh, it is nice.
 It is simple.
 It does this one thing.

-And we are seeing some of that, like the Riemann thing, right?
+And we are seeing some of that, like the Riemann thing.
 Who even knows Clojure?
-Well, you know, it is this cool logging thing.
+It is this cool logging thing.
 But it does one job.
 It does it really well.
 It is a service-like thing.

 There are tons of opportunities.
 We just saw a bunch of things that were done, and Storm is really great and things like that, but there